ppwwyyxx/vim-PinyinSearch/README.md

 	If no target is given to PinyinNext(), it will use your last target.

-	call PinyinSearch() and enter the target chars, all matched words will be highlighted, you can use 'n' in normal mode to jump between the matched words.
+	call PinyinSearch() and enter the target chars, all matched words will be highlighted, you can use 'n' and 'N' in normal mode to jump forward/backward between the matched words.
-	call PinyinSearch() again without giving any target to clear the highlight and restore your custom map for 'n'.
+	call PinyinSearch() again without giving any target to clear the highlight and restore your custom map for 'n' and 'N'.

 EXAMPLE:
 ========